jamcalli/ABB-Discord-Bot/README.md

 ![Demo GIF](./docs/images/abb-discord-init-logs.JPG)

 6. Lastly, use the command /scrape.
 The AudioBook Bay search query is very janky, so provide at least something to the title filter to narrow down your search results.

+## 🙏 Acknowledgements

+This project was made possible thanks to the following repositories:

+- [AudioBookBay Scraper](https://github.com/licavalentin/audiobookbay): This repository provided the basic functions that this bot relies upon.

+Please visit these repositories and give them a star if you found them helpful.